-There are numerous occasions when a consultant can charge for a follow-up consultation when performing minor surgery.
+There are numerous occasions when a consultant can charge for follow-up consultation and a minor surgical episode.

 But it is important to understand which private medical insurance companies will allow such a combination and which won’t.

-This is important because you could be missing out on a fee.
+Otherwise, you may well be missing out on a fee.

 Take CCSD Code W9040 – an injection into soft tissue – as an example.

-Insurance company A says a W9040 attracts a fee of £50 and will allow it to be charged alongside a £150 follow-up.
+Insurance company A says a W9040 attracts a fee of £50 and will allow it to be charged alongside a £150 follow-up consultation.

-Insurance Company B says a W9040 attracts a fee of £108 but will NOT allow it to be charged alongside a follow-up.
+Insurance Company B says a W9040 attracts a fee of £108.
+However, it will NOT allow it to be charged alongside a follow-up consultation.